 Following the course, all participants are eligible for additional one-on-one coaching.
 This additional coaching is an opportunity to target specific job seeking needs for the individual member and consolidates their learnings from the course.

 Interested in attending a JSPP training course near you?

-JSPP courses are currently open for CTAS level 1, CTAS level 2 and CTAS level 3 (CRA and plus 18 years of service) members.
+JSPP courses are currently open for CTAS level 1 and CTAS level 2 members.
 ADF members can register their interest in JSPP attendance by filling out the Request for Quote form at the bottom of this webpage.
 Alternatively, please contact your local transition office for advice on courses dates near you.

 Learn more about Curriculum Vitae Coaching (CVC)

 The purpose of CVC is to assist you to develop an industry-specific CV that is market competitive and will enhance your job seeking efforts.

 An important part of the process is to review and clarify your education, employment and skills (and from our experience, you will probably have more of these than you think you do!).
 We will assess any gaps and help you to fill out any areas where there may be a lack of detail.

 You will be provided with a CV Development Activity Handout to take and keep for your future reference.
 We will also work through: